scientific-python/specs/spec-0007/index.md

 3. Those who use `numpy.random.seed`.
    The proposal will do away with that global seeding mechanism, meaning that code that relies on it would, after the deprecation period, go from being seeded to being unseeded.
    To ensure that this does not go unnoticed, libraries that allowed for control of the random state via `numpy.random.seed` should raise a `FutureWarning` if `np.random.seed` has been called.
 (See [Code](#code) below for an example.)
+   To fully adhere to the Hinsen principle, these warnings should instead be raised as errors.
-   In response, users must switch from using `numpy.random.seed` to passing the `rng` argument explicitly to all functions that accept it.
+   In response, users will have to switch from using `numpy.random.seed` to passing the `rng` argument explicitly to all functions that accept it.

 ### Code